 Offered in cooperation with the Musée des Arts Décoratifs and other leading institutions in the field of Art and Design in Paris, the History of Design and Curatorial Studies program* leads to a master of arts degree.
 Graduates may go on to careers as historians, curators, and scholars in museums, universities, historic houses, auction houses, and galleries.

-The program's curriculum, which can be completed full-time or part-time, focuses on the stylistic, historical, and theoretical contexts of arts, decorative arts, and design from the Renaissance to the present, with particular attention to the history of collections and the contemporary issues in curation.
+The program's curriculum focuses on the stylistic, historical, and theoretical contexts of arts, decorative arts, and design from the Renaissance to the present, with particular attention to the history of collections and the contemporary issues in curation.
 Object-based courses on a broad range of works, movements, theories and practices go beyond connoisseurship to address objects as intersections of socio-historic meaning and aesthetic theory.
 Students gain practical and theoretical instruction in research on and the display of design objects.

 The program's Paris home, the Musée des Arts Décoratifs, is the only museum in France devoted exclusively to historical and contemporary design.
 Most classes are held inside the museum, where students meet and work with renowned curators, designers, collectors, and scholars.
 The Musée des Arts Décoratifs is housed in a wing of the Palais du Louvre.
 Students can also take advantage of nearby museums, such as the Musée du Louvre, the Musée d’Orsay, the Centre Georges Pompidou, and the Cité de l’Architecture et du Patrimoine.